The Toro Company (TTC)

 11. Balance Sheet Assessment

-12. Key Takeaways from The Toro Company’s Q1 Results
+12. Key Takeaways from The Toro Company’s Q3 Results

 13. Is Now The Time To Buy The Toro Company?

-The Toro Company doesn’t pass our quality test.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+The Toro Company falls short of our quality standards.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its cash profitability fell over the last five years.
+On top of that, its declining operating margin shows the business has become less efficient.

-The Toro Company’s P/E ratio based on the next 12 months is 15.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-There are more exciting stocks to buy at the moment.
+The Toro Company’s P/E ratio based on the next 12 months is 15.6x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.